amplab/SparkNet/README.md

 Details are available in the [paper](http://arxiv.org/abs/1511.06051).
 Ask questions on the [sparknet-users mailing list](https://groups.google.com/forum/#!forum/sparknet-users)!

+The research is done on GoogleNet inception v1 using LMDB with any number of partiontioned data.

+To further batch input research, should use javacpp preset caffe version rc3-1.2 .

+How to prepare data into parquet format is inside the code which are commented out.

+You need redi server to handle distribute of worker into correct GPU interfaces.Just start a docker rediserver in standard port.

 ## Quick Start
 **Start a Spark cluster using our AMI**